mhanyc/software_security_reqs/README.md

 You may use a [maturity-calibrated](./system_requirements/INDEX.md) set of requirements as a way to reach Vibrant's "next step" assurance level.

+> [!IMPORTANT]
-	This set of requirements in no way represents a complete alignment to NIST.
+> This set of requirements in no way represents a complete alignment to NIST.
 Consider it Vibrant's (give or take) consensus "next step" security assurance for your application.